 Practical example of need for prototypal inheritance

-Alex Sexton wrote a wonderful article about how to use inheritance pattern to manage large piece of code.
+Alex Sexton wrote a wonderful article on how to use inheritance pattern to manage large piece of code.
 His code also has a practical need for prototypal inheritance for writing modular code.

 Creating standard jQuery plugin